Brunswick Math: A Reason, Not a Rule

 Throughout the Middle School, provision is made for students needing extra coverage of basic ideas and for those requiring further challenge.
 In addition to an honors track provided in the sixth–eighth grades, students needing to be stretched further take math a year ahead of their contemporaries, culminating in a geometry course in their last year in the division.
-For exceptionally gifted students, Math Seminar classes are provided, offering a highly challenging math-contest level of learning.
+For exceptionally gifted students, classes are provided beyond geometry, offering a highly challenging math-contest level of learning.

 At all levels, our students’ enjoyment of math is encouraged, and they eagerly communicate their ideas in class.
 Learning through a carefully designed curriculum they develop confidence, along with a secure understanding of mathematical ideas.
 Most importantly, they see that there’s a reason behind every rule.
 When the reasons are understood, learning math can be easy.

 Brunswick offers the AMC 8 contest each year, with many students taking part, and our Middle School Math Team won the Connecticut State Mathcounts contest in 2019.